AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-02-08-finite-state-machine-fsm-tutorial-implementing-an-fsm-in-c.md

 Hmm...
 There's got to be a better way.
 (If there weren't, I wouldn't be writing this post!)

-{% include linkedHeading.html heading="Approach #2: Implementing a Finite State Machine" level=2 %}
+## Approach #2: Implementing a Finite State Machine

 Now that we've looked at how to create a state transition table, we can implement a finite state machine.
 But before we get to the implementation details, let's consider the following thought exercise: